karenhou/socket-io-app-client/README.md

 ## TODOs

+- user list
 - strict a room to have 2 person
-- clean code / refactor a bit
 - game room host / others
 - host can reset game, kick people
-- room to add secret key
+- use redux to manage state